microsoft/qsharp/library/Registry.md

 # Q# Package Registry

 This document is a list of notable Q# library projects.
-If you have a package that you would like to add to this list, please open a pull request.
+If you have a project that you would like to add to this list, please open a pull request.

 ## Unstable